-How to install and use R in VSCode, for beginners
+How to install and use R in VSCode

-Most of the R world uses RStudio, which I cannot stand.
+Most of the R world uses RStudio as the default IDE, which I cannot stand.
 It’s ugly, slow and cumbersome.

-RStudio also manages the language R itself, which makes troubleshooting very hard.
+RStudio is owned by CRAN (a package registry) and it also manages your installation of the R language itself.
+That makes troubleshooting hard.
 The default answer is often “Have you tried reinstalling R?”

 1. Install R itself